KSTAR¶

 calculate_random_activities

-(logger[, ...])Generate random experiments and calculate the kinase activities for these random experiments
+(logger[, ...])Generate random experiments and calculate kinase activities.Either uses pre-generated activity lists or generates new random experiments based on the provided parameters.

 Checks data columns to make sure column is in evidence and that evidence filtered on that data column has at least one point of evidence.